Pengxiang-Huang/CSC4001_Project/Report/report.md

 **Test-Part3: Testing results**

-We test our programs using the Unit testing, Component testing, and System testing files we explain above.
+​	We test our programs using the Unit testing, Component testing, and System testing files we explain above.
 The results return show that our programs pass all of the testing cases except the API for searching question as it shown in the below figure.
 Then, we debug the API for searching questions and finally get all the test cases passed.
 <img src="pic/TEST/test_result.JPG" alt="result" style="zoom:100%;" />

 ##  Lessons Learned

+- Team work

+​	During the whole process, our group enjoys a great team work and the team work gives us a valueable experience of working and developing the software within a group.
+Our group start thinking of the main idea of our website in February and start coding at the begining at the start of March.
+When thinking of the main idea of our software, our groups discuss on the project specification and main functions together for times.
+During the process, we learn the lesson about the values of team work -  combine the wisdom of all the members together and give out a more rational, innovative, and feasible idea that all the members have the will to work on it.
+During the coding process, we learn the second lesson from team work: a clear and responsible division of work to each member.
+Before our group start working, we discuss on the schedule that each member plan to complete in each week.
+The responsible division of workload and clear schedule of work smooth the process of developing software together and let all of us focus more on the work.
+To conclude, we learn a lot from the great team work and got a experience about how a crucial role that team work plays in the software developing.

+- Knowledge about the cooperative development of backend and frontend

+​	At first, it is not easy for our group’s frontend engineers and backend engineers to effectively develop the software in a parallel way because there are many dependences between frontend and backend.
+We realize this problem and decide to pursuit a way that backend and frontend can be developed together in a more effecient way.
+Therefore, we choose to deploy the development environment to the cloud server at the very begining.
+In this way, frontend engineers can access the APIs provided by backend which is deployed on the cloud and therefore avoid the time-comsuming process of merging code of frontend and backend during the process of development.
+On the other hand, backend engineers can also access the static resources of frontend from the cloud server during developing.
+In addition every members can access the cloud server and see the logs of program when bugs emerges.
+This development model brings several conveniences to us and provides a lesson of cooperative development of backend and frontend.

-### Frontend Learning
+* Frontend learning

-**Member HuangPengxiang:** From this Project, I have learned how to use Vue, as a frontend frame, to build our webpage and connect to the backend in order to transfer the data.
+​	From this Project, we have learned how to use Vue, as a frontend frame, to build our webpage and connect to the backend in order to transfer the data.
 Also, we have implemented many web actions to make our webpage more fancy and more applied to attract users.
 In fact, There are amount of webpage actions in our frontend like login, search, post, delete.
 Those actions requires many buttons and data transportation, which many cause many bugs.
-I took enormous time to design our page and also debug those web actions, it is tedious work when the web actions increase.
+We took enormous time to design our page and also debug those web actions, it is tedious work when the web actions increase.
 Most Importantly, both the members in frontend and backend follow the strict rule of api function, which maintain a development path for us.
 We also made the development timeline and devide those tasks into different pieces, and we followed our schedule and have a meeting to cover the progress each week.
 It guarantee us to finish the huge project in time.
 The cohesive teamwork and coorperations make sure we could finished our project successfully step by step.

-**below is the exmple of our api function during the developing progress:**
+**Below is the exmple of our api function during the developing progress:**

 <img src="pic/api.png" alt="api" style="zoom:35%;" />